We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

 Check out our favorite pork recipes

-An easy pork steak recipe
+This is such an easy pork steak recipe

 This latest recipe was designed to mimic the grilled pork steaks as much as possible while being cooked on the stove, to which they are not.

 I think part of the reason was that I decided to make my own bbq sauce and did so without using any sugar to make them a little healthier.
 As a result, the sauce did not caramelize with high heat.

 That, combined with the fact that there was no charcoal, grill, or patio involved, took away from the whole experience.

 The more sugars in the bbq sauce, the more caramelized the crust will become.
 This was made without sugar (intentionally), so it was more just basted in the bbq sauce.

 Oh well, I did learn one thing, and that was there is more than one way to enjoy delicious pork steaks.

 Gather your ingredients

 - For the dry rub, I used salt, pepper, garlic powder, onion powder and paprika.